-The underlying factor in the production of this condition is the smallness of the orifice of the ureter.
-This appears to affect the mucous coat only.
-In most of the reported cases where microscopic examination has been made, the cyst wall has been found to consist of two layers of mucosa, a vesical and a ureteral (Fig. 97), back to back, with a small amount of intervening areolar tissue.
+In most of the reported cases where microscopic examination has been made, the cyst wall has been found to consist of two layers of mucosa, a vesical and a ureteral (Fig. 133), back to back, with a small amount of intervening areolar tissue.
 In very few has muscular tissue also been present.
-The remaining coats of the ureter and the pelvis of the kidney are dilated, as I have proved by noting cystoscopically the wide-mouthed orifice left after operation, and by pyelography.
+The remaining coats of the ureter and the pelvis of the kidney are dilated, as I have proved by noting cystoscopically the wide-mouthed orifice left after operation, and by pyelography (see also Fig. 134).
 Dilatation has also been seen in post-mortem specimens, and severe hydronephrosis is sometimes encountered.